mrc-ide/ZamCovid_kabwe_manuscript/README.md

 ## Running the analysis

 A sequence of tasks needs to be run to infer (fit) the model parameters to reproduce all results and plots in the manuscript.
-This is sketched out in the [`run.R`](run.R) script, though this is provided only as a form of documentation.
+This is sketched out as a workflow in the [`run.R`](run.R) script, it is also described here for documentation purposes.

-For the publication manuscript, the fitting tasks were run over several days on a HPC.
-However, shorter MCMC and pMCMC chains can be run on a local computer as follows:
+For the publication manuscript, the fitting tasks were run over several days on an HPC server.
+However, shorter MCMC (deterministic) and pMCMC (stochastic) chains can be run on a local computer as follows:

 1. Run the `ZamCovid_kabwe_data` task to prepare the data for fitting.
 2. Run the `ZamCovid_kabwe_parameters` task.